Advanced Usage

 v2+

 styled-components supports concurrent server side rendering, with stylesheet rehydration.
-The basic idea is that everytime you render your app on the server, you can create a ServerStyleSheet and add a provider to your React tree, that accepts styles via a context API.
+The basic idea is that every time you render your app on the server, you can create a ServerStyleSheet and add a provider to your React tree, that accepts styles via a context API.

 This doesn't interfere with global styles, such as keyframes or createGlobalStyle and allows you to use styled-components with React DOM's various SSR APIs.